tonyeth/javacounter2/README.md

 ### `style.css`

-The `style.css` file handles the visual styling and layout of the application.
+The `style.css` file, in css folder, handles the visual styling and layout of the application.
 Key components include:

 - **Global Styles**: The body uses Flexbox to center the content, with a neutral background color, a sans-serif font family, and zero margins to ensure the content fills the viewport.
 - **#counter-app**: This selector styles the main container of the counter, adding padding, a background color, rounded corners, and a shadow effect to create a card-like appearance.